FeMaxxx/FeMaxxx/README.md

 ## Hi my name Max, welcom to my GitHub 😁

 - 👨‍🎓 I graduated from the GoIT academy
-- ⚡ Fun fact: Putin is a dick
 - 📫 How to reach me: fedechkomaxim@gmail.com

 #